The Scottish Mason Bees project raised awareness of Mason bees and other bees through workshops and surveys.

-Mason bees (Osmia species) are large solitary bees that nest in pre-existing cavities in wood, hollow stems, walls, cliffs and even empty snail shells.
-These bees are excellent pollinators and are 3-4 times more efficient at pollination than honey bees.
+Mason bees (Osmia species) are solitary bees that nest in pre-existing cavities in wood, hollow stems, walls, cliffs and even empty snail shells.
+These bees are excellent pollinators and are 3-4 times more efficient at pollinating than honey bees.
 Females have a pollen brush beneath their abdomen, and generally have large boxy-heads with powerful jaws for chewing up leaves, or horns for excavating and manipulating mud to line their nest chambers.
 Twelve species of mason bees are known from the UK, with six species recorded in Scotland.
 The Red mason bee (Osmia bicornis) is currently spreading across Scotland and will happily colonise urban gardens that provide nesting and foraging opportunities.

 Mountain mason bee (Osmia inermis)